 Gmail Will Nudge You

-Speaking of resurfacing messages, Gmail will now take matters into its own hands if it feels like there's a message you need to respond to.
-The new nudge feature notices if you've left an email sitting for a few days without a reply or whether someone hasn't yet respond to one of your queries; if so, an inline message will appear, asking if maybe you want to reply or follow up.
+Speaking of resurfacing messages, Gmail takes matters into its own hands if it feels like there's a message you need to respond to.
+The nudge feature notices if you've left an email sitting for a few days without a reply or whether someone hasn't yet respond to one of your queries; if so, an inline message will appear, asking if maybe you want to reply or follow up.

-Action buttons aren't the only thing that have gone inline for Gmail's refresh.
+Action buttons aren't the only thing that have gone inline with Gmail.
 Attachments now appear inline, too, so you can open them without having to open a message first.
 This can be a real-time saver if you've already read the message and just need to get to the attachment quickly.

 Microsoft Word documents, PDFs and photos appear in a pop-up window within Gmail.
-Clicking on an attachment that's a Google Doc will open a new tab in your browser (or at least it did for me).
+Clicking on an attachment that's a Google Doc will open a new tab in your browser.

-Confidential mode works much like it was described when word of the feature leaked out earlier this month.
 You're not really sending a message, but rather a link that your recipient follows to read what you have to say.
-It's an ideal solution to sharing sensitive information you'd prefer not to leave lying around someone else's inbox.
+You have the option of including an SMS passcode generated by Google that your recipient will need to read your message.
+(You’ll need to include their phone number if you pick this option.)
+All told, Confidential mode is an ideal solution to sharing sensitive information you'd prefer not to leave lying around someone else's inbox.

 If you use the mobile version of Gmail, you're already familiar with the Smart Reply feature that puts tappable canned responses in a message to help you quickly reply.
-That feature's made its way to Gmail on the desktop, saving you from unnecessary keystrokes when all you need to do is confirm that a meeting time is good for you.
+That feature made its way to Gmail on the desktop in the last year, saving you from unnecessary keystrokes when all you need to do is confirm that a meeting time is good for you.